typekit/webfontloader/README.md

 };
 ```

+Sometimes the font you requested doesn't come in the default variation (e.g. `n4`) and you need to explicitly request the variation you want for font events to work (e.g. `n3`, `n7`, etc.).
 You can also supply the `text` parameter to perform character subsetting:

 ```javascript
 WebFontConfig = {